+If you are using FileVault (macOS’s built-in disk encryption feature that protects your data from prying eyes), you can still start up in safe mode by holding down the Shift key immediately after powering on your Mac.
 However, you might be prompted to log in twice: first to unlock the encrypted startup disk, and one more time to log into the Finder with your user account.
-If you’re booting in Safe Mode with FileVault enabled on the startup disk, you can let go of the Shift key after you see the first login screen.
+If you’re booting in safe mode with FileVault enabled on the startup disk, you can let go of the Shift key after you see the first login screen.

-Is your Mac taking longer than usual to boot in Safe Mode?
+Is your Mac taking longer than usual to boot in safe mode?

-Your Mac performs a directory check of your startup disk as part of Safe Mode so it will take a significantly longer time than usual to reach the login screen or the desktop.
+Don’t worry, this is normal.
+Your Mac performs a directory check of your startup disk as part of safe mode, so it will take a significantly longer time than usual to reach the login screen or the desktop.

-Things your Mac does in Safe Mode
+Things your Mac does in safe mode

-Starting up a Mac in Safe Mode does the following:
+Starting up a Mac in safe mode does the following: